itsThien/Projects/README.md

-# Project Showcase: "ML Concepts" and "Portfolio"
+# Project Showcase: "ML Concepts", "Portfolio", and "JobScraper"

-This repository contains two distinct, single-file web projects:
+This repository contains three distinct projects:

 1.  **ML Concepts**: An interactive guide to core machine learning concepts.
 2.  **Portfolio**: A personal portfolio website for a full-stack developer.
+3.  **JobScraper**: A Python script for scraping job postings.

 ## Running the Projects

-Both projects are self-contained static HTML files.
+The "ML Concepts" and "Portfolio" projects are self-contained static HTML files.
 To view them, simply open the `ML Concepts` or `Portfolio` file in your web browser.

+The "JobScraper" project is a Python script.
+To run it, you will need to have Python installed, set the necessary environment variables for API keys, and then execute the script from your terminal.

 ## Project Details